alem-01/alem_public/subjects/flutter_piscine/package/README.md

 ### Instructions:

 Create a Flutter package for your Secure Notes app.
-You should write your own package which will work with sqflite and have a CRUD functionality.
+You should write your own package which will work with sqflite and have CRUD functionality.
 Your package should consist of Database.dart class and Note class which will allow easy access to SQLite database.
-And at the end you will be able to import it like:
+In the end you should be able to import it like:

 ```
 import 'package:note/note.dart';